 - In-kind Match: These are the goods and services (not cash) that are donated by individuals or organizations other than the applicant.
 The dollar amount should be calculated at verifiable fair-market value.
 Donated labor shall be calculated at the State's minimum wage rate (presume $7.25 per hour) unless the individual providing the donated labor is regularly employed in that occupation, and can document a higher wage rate.
-For example, if a carpenter donates his professional services to a project and can document that he ordinarily charges $25 per hour for such work, then the value of his donated time can be figured at $25 per hour.

 - Applicants are not required to have their match dollars in hand at the time of application, but the match dollars must be available, as appropriate, so that the project can be completed within the contract period.
 Final grant reimbursement will not be made until all required match has been spent.

 - Grant awards to combined applicants shall use the least favorable match ratio.
 Thus, for example, a private business and a non-profit organization could be co-applicants on a project, but the project would be required to use the business match ratio.

 - Please use only whole dollar amounts for your budget figures.

 - All costs must represent expenditures that are necessary to the accomplishment of the grant objectives and are outlined in the budget.
 Make sure that each cost in your budget represents an expense that is needed to support the proposed grant activity.

 - Indirect expenses (overhead) cannot be used as cash match, in-kind match, or grant expense.
 Overhead includes items such as, but not limited to, rent and utilities.

 - All expenditures (including grant dollars, cash match and in-kind match) must be made during the contract period.